 - Physical pain and suffering: This refers to the pain associated with a victim’s physical injuries.
 It includes the pain and discomfort that the claimant experienced to date as well as the effects he or she will probably suffer in the future as a result of the injuries.

 - Mental pain and suffering: When someone sustains an injury in an accident, it is not uncommon for mental pain to be inflicted as a by-product of the traumatic experience.
-Mental pain and suffering includes mental anguish, emotional distress, loss of enjoyment of life, fear, anger, humiliation, anxiety, and shock.
+Mental pain and suffering include emotional distress, loss of enjoyment of life, mental anguish fear, anxiety, humiliation, anger, and shock.
 In more severe cases, mental pain can also include depression, sexual dysfunction, anger, mood swings, changes in sleep patterns, and post-traumatic stress disorder (PTSD).

 Examples of Pain and Suffering